It’s something that’s drilled into us from early childhood. One of the golden rules of safe, successful living: don’t talk to strangers.

-So, why don’t we all do this kind of thing more often when travelling solo?
+So, why don’t we all do this kind of thing more often when traveling solo?
 Why settle for an obvious restaurant, a crammed tourist beach or a banal hotel bar when a quick chat with a passing stranger could make all the difference to our trip?

 Most people remain pessimistic about talking to strangers

-Dr Gillian Sandstrom, a psychologist at the University of Sussex, asked that self-same question last year in a ground-breaking study – and her results were fascinating.
+Dr Gillian Sandstrom, a psychologist at the University of Sussex, England, asked that self-same question last year in a ground-breaking study – and her results were fascinating.

 According to Sandstrom, most people remain “remarkably pessimistic” about talking to strangers, despite overwhelming evidence linking frequent social interactions with happiness.
 She found that almost all of us exaggerate the potential for negative outcomes in random encounters – and therefore simply avoid them.